 This stage requires scanning every stored file, every app installed, and every hardware device attached to a network.
 This can be challenging to a group’s workflow, slowing down systems with continuous scans, meaning companies have to develop the best compromise between performance and security.
 Once the organization’s environment has been scanned, that data must then be consolidated to ensure efficiency of the cyber risk mitigation process.

 At the evaluation stage of vulnerability management, risks are ranked according to a Common Vulnerability Scoring System (CVSS), so they can be organized into a plan of action.
-More mature vulnerability management programs will also enrich and correlate the risk data and find underlying patterns that might form attack paths across assets and attack surfaces.
+More mature vulnerability management programs will also enrich and correlate the risk data and find underlying patterns that might form attack paths across assets and an increasingly large and complex attack surface.

 To be the most effective, cyber security experts develop a strategy for handling vulnerability risks.
 For instance, some threats are more dangerous than others, while other risks may be much more likely to occur.
 Somewhere in the complex array of possibilities is the right balance of determining the most pressing threats.